safiya2610/Round-1B-Persona-Driven-Document-Intelligence/README.md

 # Round 1B: Persona-Driven Document Intelligence 🚀

 This project analyzes multiple PDF documents and ranks the most relevant sections and subsections based on a provided **persona** and **job-to-be-done**.
-It is built for **Adobe India Hackathon 2025 – Connecting the Dots**, Round 1B.

 ## Objective

 Given a **persona** and a **job**, the system: